DNP in Nurse Anesthesia

 • Hold a current, unencumbered RN license in the United States

-• Hold a baccalaureate degree (BSN or BS) from an accredited college or university with a 3.2 GPA or higher
+• Hold a baccalaureate degree or masters degree (BSN and/or MSN) from an accredited college or university with a 3.2 GPA or higher

-• Hold current BCLS, ACLS and PALS certifications, completed by the start of the program
+• Hold current BCLS, ACLS and PALS certifications, completed by August 1, 2025

 • Prior required coursework, with a grade of “B” or higher: